 Cultural Organization Resource Grants (formerly Operating Support Grants) may be awarded to local arts agencies in Cumberland County whose programs are vital to the cultural life of the community and whose organizations have reached a size and maturity that assure their long-term viability.
 The purpose of Operating Support Grants is to strengthen major arts institutions and provide further support as they deliver high-quality cultural services to the citizens of Cumberland County.

 Who May Apply?

-The applicant can be a non-profit organization or municipality operating in Cumberland County presenting a cultural arts activity.
-A group of artists or an individual artist may apply for a mini-grant as long as the applicant is based in Cumberland County and the funded project will occur in Cumberland County.
-Organizations who are ineligible to receive funding in other Arts Council grant categories due to unfulfilled grant requirements may not apply.
-You may only apply for one (1) grant in 12-month period.
+Mini-Grant applicants can be a nonprofit organization, municipality, or artist operating or residing in Cumberland County.
+An individual or group of artists may apply for a Mini Grant if they are based in Cumberland County and the funded project also occurs in Cumberland County.
+Schools are generally not considered for Mini-Grant applications and should refer to the Artists in Schools program for consideration.
+Organizations that are ineligible to receive funding through other Arts Council grant mechanisms due to unfulfilled grant requirements may not apply for a Mini-Grant.